anggelomos/Whatsapp-Wordcloud-Generator/README.md

 	- python3 whatsapp_wordcloud.py
 	- ./whatsapp_wordcloud.py

+### and that's it! once the script is finished your wordcloud image files will be in the root directory.

+* If you are in Windows you may have the error "Microsft Visual C++14.0 is required" you can download it here: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 ## License
 Whatsapp Wordcloud Generator is released under the MIT license.
 See LICENSE for details.